United Kingdom · Packaging

 Pampers · P&G × NaviLens

-Pampers is P&G's world-leading nappy brand, sold in 100+ countries.
+Pampers is P&G's world-leading diaper brand, sold in 100+ countries.
 Premium Protection Pants is its pull-up range for crawling and walking babies.

 The project is part of P&G's accessible-packaging strategy led by Sumaira Latif (Company Accessibility Lead).
 After Herbal Essences (tactile bottle markers), Olay, Always Discreet (NaviLens, April 2023) and Ariel All-in-1 Pods, P&G brings NaviLens to baby care.